riddhikapse/dbtvault-scalefree-docs/docs/index.md

 templated SQL. dbt allows for a template-driven implementation using Jinja.
 This leads to better quality code, fewer mistakes, and greatly improved productivity: i.e. Agility.

-## Where does dbtvault fit in?
+## Where does dbtvault-scalefree fit in?
-The dbtvault package generates and runs Data Vault ETL code from your metadata (table names and mapping details) which is then provided to your dbt models contains calls to dbtvault macros.
+The dbtvault-scalefree package generates and runs Data Vault ETL code from your metadata (table names and mapping details) which is then provided to your dbt models contains calls to dbtvault macros.
 The macro does the rest of the work: it processes the metadata, generates SQL and then dbt executes the load respecting any and all dependencies.

 dbt even runs the load in parallel.
-As Data Vault 2.0 is designed for parallel load and Snowflake is highly parallelised, your ETL load will finish in rapid time.
+As Data Vault 2.0 is designed for parallel load and most modern Databases are highly parallelised, your ETL load will finish in rapid time.
 Your experience may vary form platform to platform, however we aim to be as consistent as possible.

-dbtvault reduces the need to write SQL by hand to load the Data Vault, which is a repetitive, time-consuming and potentially error-prone task.
+dbtvault-vault reduces the need to write SQL by hand to load the Data Vault, which is a repetitive, time-consuming and potentially error-prone task.

-## What are the advantages of dbtvault?
+## What are the advantages of dbtvault-scalefree?
-dbt works with the dbtvault package to:
+dbt works with the dbtvault-scalefree package to:

 - Generate SQL to process the staging layer and load the data vault.
 - Ensure consistency and correctness in the generated SQL.